KITCHEN SYNC

 The piece may be looped and repeated as desired from bar 1 through bar 18, and finally on through to the end.

-All of the accompaniment tracks are aligned.
+All of the audio tracks are aligned.
 The music uses stereo panning and imaging, so please ensure that the P/A setup in your venue is stereo, not mono.

 The track volume MUST be set to be as loud as the band.
 The track is a crucial, equal element in the music.